-The measures defined by the RP framework, called re-currence quantification analysis (RQA), are based on point density and on the length of diagonal and vertical line structures visible in the RP, being regarded as alternative measures to quantify the complexity of physical systems.
+The measures defined by the RP framework, called recurrence quantification analysis (RQA), are based on point density and on the length of diagonal and vertical line structures visible in the RP, being regarded as alternative measures to quantify the complexity of physical systems.
 In order to uncover their time-dependent behaviour, RQA measures are often computed by applying a sliding window on the time series, which then can be used to identify dynamical transitions, such as period-chaos transitions (Trulla et al., 1996) or chaos-chaos transitions (Marwan et al., 2002).

-Another popular method to analyse complex systems is the complex network approach (Watts and Strogatz, 1998; Boccaletti et al., 2006).
+Another popular method to analyse complex systems is the complex network ap-15 proach (Watts and Strogatz, 1998; Boccaletti et al., 2006).
 Complex network measurements are useful to investigate and understand the complex behaviour of real world systems such as social, computer (Newman, 2002), or brain networks (Singer, 1999).
 The adjacency matrix of a complex network explains the structure of the system, thus, determines the links between the nodes of a network.
-For unweighted and undirected networks, the adjacency matrix is binary and symmetric, hence very similar
+For unweighted and undirected

-- to a RP.
-In our previous work, we have shown that time se-115 ries can be analysed by complex networks by identifying the RP by the adjacency matrix of a network (Marwan et al., 2009; Donner et al., 2011), forming so-called recurrence networks (RNs).
-Complex network measures applied on RNs - 70 have been used to investigate real-world systems such as the climate system (Donges et al., 2011) or the cardio-respiratory 120 system (Ramírez Ávila et al., 2013).
-RNs have been shown to be more sensitive for the detection of periodic-chaos or chaos-periodic regime transitions than some of the standard - 75 RQA measures (Zou et al., 2010; Marwan, 2011).
-Although recurrence based methods are powerful tools to study complex systems, they come with an important, nontrivial issue (Marwan, 2011).
-To identify recurrences, usually a spatial distance (or volume, depending on the dimension of - the system) in the phase space is used and a sufficient closeness between the trajectories is determined by applying a socalled recurrence threshold ε to the distances (Marwan et al., 130 2007; Donner et al., 2010).
-Several approaches for selecting a meaningful threshold value has been suggested (Marwan - et al., 2007; Schinkel et al., 2008; Donges et al., 2012).
-Of particular interest are such methods that help to overcome the problem of sliding window based analyses of systems with varying amplitude fluctuations (as coming from different dynamical regimes or non-stationarities), e.g., based on - normalizing time series or fixing recurrence density.
+- networks, the adjacency matrix is binary and symmetric, hence very similar to a RP.
+In our previous work, we have shown that time series can be analysed by complex networks by identifying the RP by the adjacency matrix of a network (Marwan et al., 2009; Donner et al., 2011), forming so-called recurrence networks (RNs).
+Complex network measures applied on RNs have been used to investigate real-world systems such as - the climate system (Donges et al., 2011) or the cardio-respiratory system (Ramírez Ávila et al., 2013).
+RNs have been shown to be more sensitive for the detection of periodic-chaos or chaos-periodic regime transitions than some of the standard RQA measures (Zou et al., 2010; Marwan, 2011).

+Although recurrence based methods are powerful tools to study complex systems, they come with an important, non-trivial issue (Marwan, 2011).
+To identify recurrences, usually a spatial distance (or volume, depending on the dimension of the system) in the phase space is used and a sufficient closeness between the trajectories is deter-

+- mined by applying a so-called recurrence threshold ε to the distances (Marwan et al., 2007; Donner et al., 2010).
+Several approaches for selecting a meaningful threshold value has been suggested (Marwan et al., 2007; Schinkel et al., 2008; Donges et al., 2012).
+Of particular interest are such methods that help to overcome the problem of sliding window based analyses of systems with varying amplitude fluctuations (as com- - ing from different dynamical regimes or non-stationarities), e.g. based on normalizing 10 time series or fixing recurrence density.
 However, in real-world applications, time series are usually not smooth all the time.
-When considering the time series by a RN representation, extreme points (very high jumps or falls in the fluctuation of time series) in the time series could break - 95 the connected components in the network since the distance between an extreme point and other points would be larger than the threshold value.
-The normalization method would then result in non-optimal recurrence thresholds biasing the recurrence analysis. - 100 In this work we will suggest a novel method of an adaptive threshold selection basing on the network's spectral properties (Boccaletti et al., 2006).
-We will present a comparison between the constant and the adaptive threshold approach for detecting certain regime transitions (chaos to periodic or - periodic to chaos).
+When considering the time series by a RN representation, extreme points in the time series could break the connected components in the network.
+The standardization method would then result in non-optimal recurrence thresholds biasing the recurrence analysis.
+15

+In this work we will suggest a novel method of an adaptive threshold selection basing on the network's spectral properties.
+We will present a comparison between the constant and the adaptive threshold approach for detecting certain regime transitions (chaos to periodic or periodic to chaos).
 Finally we will demonstrate the novel approach for analyzing lake sediment based palaeoclimate variation.